-Tax-Advantaged Health Savings Accounts
+Tax-Advantaged Accounts for Health Care Expenses

 As described above, relatively few tax-advantaged Archer medical savings accounts (MSAs) have been established since they first became available in 1997.
 The slow growth can be attributed to a number of factors including product unfamiliarity, consumer aversion to financial risk, and the reluctance of insurance agents to sell lower-priced policies; however, statutory restrictions undoubtedly have played some role.
-MSA proponents are urging Congress to expand eligibility and modify restrictions on the required high deductible insurance.
-In their view, MSAs ought to be encouraged since they can make insurance more affordable, allow a wider choice among doctors, and protect patient rights better than government regulation.
-Critics generally oppose expansion, arguing that MSAs will result in adverse selection among health plans, underutilization of preventive care, and unwarranted tax breaks for high income families.
+On November 20, 2003, the House approved H.R.
+3521, which among other things would extend the deadline for establishing new MSAs by one year, until December 31, 2004.